 TO REMOVE OR MODIFY ANY CONTACT INFORMATION FROM THE HEYTELL SYSTEM: Modify the contact you use as yourself and remove or modify the entries you would like to change.
 Then, select this user as your User Identity.
 This will update Voxilate systems immediately, provided you have Internet access.
 Note that setting your privacy to "High" on the Privacy page will remove all email addresses and phone numbers from your user record, and will leave only your name.

 TO DELETE YOUR ACCOUNT AND EXPUNGE YOUR CONTACT INFORMATION:

 1. On the Profile page, clear all fields associated with your "This is me!" contact.
 On iOS, tap Change to access this contact.
-On Android, clear the Name, Email, and Phone Number fields.
+On other platforms, clear the Name, Email, and Phone Number fields.